ahoy-cli/ahoy/README.md

 - Flexible - Commands are specific to a single folder tree, so each repo/workspace can have its own commands.
 - Command templates - Args can be dropped into your commands using `{{args}}`
 - Fully interactive - Your shells (like MySQL) and prompts still work.
 - Self-documenting - Commands and help declared in `.ahoy.yml` show up as ahoy command help and shell completion of commands (see [bash/zsh completion](https://ahoy-cli.readthedocs.io/en/latest/#bash-zsh-completion)) is also available.
+We now have a dedicated Zsh plugin for completions at [ahoy-cli/zsh-ahoy](https://github.com/ahoy-cli/zsh-ahoy).

 ## Installation